ververica/flink-sql-cookbook/recipes/06/06_group_by_window.md

 # 06 Aggregating Time Series Data

-:bulb: This example will show how to aggregate time-series data in real-time using a `TUBMLE` window.
+:bulb: This example will show how to aggregate time-series data in real-time using a `TUMBLE` window.

 The source table (`server_logs`) is backed by the [`faker` connector](https://github.com/knaufk/flink-faker), which continuously generates rows in memory based on Java Faker expressions.